-Vegan dining has gone from a niche specialty to a global trend, especially in the last few years.
+Vegan dining has gone from a niche specialty to a global trend.
 With the number of people identifying as vegan growing exponentially, it may not be surprising that the Hudson Valley is riding this wave for lots of good reasons.

-Plant-based diets go hand in hand with farm-to-table dining; whole foods fuel the active outdoorsy folks who live in or visit the region, and purveying house-made delicacies with locally sourced ingredients adds vibrancy to communities.
+Plant-based diets go hand in hand with the farm-to-table movement.
+Whole foods fuel the active outdoorsy folks who live in or visit the region, and purveying house-made delicacies with locally sourced ingredients adds vibrancy to communities.

 Each of the eateries in this survey has a unique story, but they also have a lot in common.
 Diners can be sure that dietary restrictions, including gluten-free, will be thoughtfully addressed.
 The majority of them source their fresh, primarily organic produce from local farms that are committed to fair labor practices.

 What I heard most of all when chatting with the owners and chefs was their compassion for animals and belief that plant-based diets are better for the environment.
 And finally, all agree that “vegan food” is simply food as nature intended — wholesome, fresh, and above all, delicious!

 Some new additions: Since this article was published in Valley Table magazine in 2018, I’ve heard of more vegan eateries in the area and will add them to this piece as soon as I can pay them a visit!
 These are Fogwood + Fig in Port Jervis, The Red Dot Vegetarian Kitchen in Wurtsboro, and Thank Goodness It’s Vegan in Chester (all NY).